- Partnership Projects

 In order to be a generic and at the same time space qualified miniaturised camera, the concept and design has to be well planned.
 The potential objectives need to be defined general enough, yet not so wide that a specific product cannot be designed.
 Wherever possible a recurrent solution shall be chosen.
 Simultaneously some elements need to have a customisation character (e.g., optics, sensor) in order to be able to adapt to specific needs.
 Henceforth the processes involved shall be designed to be largely independent of the chosen detector.
 Likewise the optical interface shall be generalised, while still allowing a customised FOV and DOF.

 MCAMV3 is a non ITAR product which presents miniaturisation, reliability, efficiency and high modularity features allowing it to be easily configured for a large panel of space applications to provide in-situ images usually not available.
-It is a non-intrusive system with negligible impact in terms of mass and volume that can be proposed at low recurrent costs.
+It is a non-intrusive system with negligible impact in terms of mass and volume that can be proposed as a cost effective solution.
 The use of standard I/Fs (electrical, commanding, data handling, mechanical) facilitates the integration process and leads to cost reduction.
 The re-configurability feature enables to use the same MCAMV3 hardware for different space applications, implying important costs reduction during the manufacturing or integration processes.

-The MCAMV3 is a self-standing miniaturised camera system of less than 120g.
-Fitted with a 70° circular Field of View (FoV) optics, it can be easily integrated to any equipment with only four screws and a single small connector serving as data and power I/F. The image sensor is a CMOS (APS) with low power consumption, and the overall control electronics is miniaturized.
+The MCAMV3 is a self-standing miniaturised camera system.
+Fitted with different kinds of optics, it can be easily integrated to any equipment with only four screws.
+The image sensor is a CMOS (APS) with low power consumption, and the overall control electronics is miniaturized.
 This sensor type allows a highly customised read out.
-The MCAMV3 can acquire images and video and perform initial data processing.
-Communication is realised with an LVDS and SpaceWire protocol for a data rate up to 100Mbits/s.
-The power supply is composed by only one +5V regulated DC for an average power consumption expected to be <2W.
+The communication is realised with an LVDS and SpaceWire protocol for a data rate up to 100Mbits/s.
+The power supply is composed by only one +5V regulated DC for an average power consumption <2W.

 The data control is implemented in an FPGA.
 The system includes memory to allow sufficient storage capability for large images.